thaisavelino/init/README.md

 # init

-System and network basic commands.
+System and network administration.

-Goals
+## Goals

 This first project (from school 42), has the goal to discover system and network basic commands, many of the services used on a server machine, as well as a few ideas of scripts that can be useful for SysAdmins on a daily basis.